pfschus/coursera_1_intro_data_science/README.md

 # coursera_1_intro_data_science
 My work from Coursera's Introduction to Data Science course, the first course in the data science specialization through UM.
 The course is hosted here: <https://www.coursera.org/specializations/data-science-python>

+NOTE: I have included my uploaded assignments here.
+If you are enrolling in the course, you may not access the completed assignments.
+They are provided here for my personal reference and for teaching examples to my students.

 # Author info
 Patricia Schuster
 February 2017